 - Who Is Adam Smith's Impartial Spectator?

-- In Praise of Adam Smith's Organon and Allegory
+- The Spirit of Religion: In Praise of Adam Smith's Organon and Allegory

 - Hume and Smith on Utility, Agreeableness, Propriety, and Moral Approval